 7. Check the Max String Width.
 This value is dependent on your data, and is the largest size that string data types can have in your data set.
 The default is 500 B. Modify the value as needed.

 8. Enter an optional Test Query for the test connection.
-A test query should bring back a few rows reliably, and is used simply to show connectivity between the Agent and MongoDB.
+A test query should bring back a minimum of one row/one column reliably, and is used simply to show connectivity between the Agent and MongoDB.

 9. Click on Test Connection.
 This option will only be enabled if you entered a Test Query.